TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/In-depth/ThePackageInDetail/Index.rst

   files.

 :file:`typo3conf/`
-  contains configuration, extensions and translations for the local site.
+  contains configuration and extensions for the local site.

 :file:`typo3conf/ext/`
-  will hold the local extensions available for this installation.
-Can be managed through the Extension Manager.
+  will hold the local extensions available for this installation, extensions can be required via composer.

-:file:`typo3conf/l10n/`
-  will hold translations for the TYPO3 Backend of this installation.

 :file:`typo3conf/LocalConfiguration.php`
   is the main configuration file of your installation and the one the customized values of all the Install Tool options get written to.
-It has to be writable and will be updated automatically by the Install Tool and the Extension Manager.
+It has to be writable and will be updated automatically by the Maintenance Tools and the Extension Manager.
 You can edit this file manually, but make sure you keep the PHP syntax working.

 :file:`typo3conf/PackageStates.php`
-  contains information about the extensions, which are available in your system.
+  contains information about the extensions, which are activated in your system.

 :file:`typo3conf/AdditionalConfiguration.php`